The Looming Crisis in Antitrust Economics

-The progressive left fares no better, however.
-Although they do a much better job than the conservative Supreme Court majority of identifying the problem, the proposed solutions are calculated to make it worse.
+Although the progressive wing of antitrust does a better job of identifying the economic problems the economy faces, the proposed solutions are calculated to make them worse.
 The pursuit of business concentration for its own sake will injure consumers far more than it benefits small business, the intended beneficiaries.
 A proposal to forbid large platforms from selling their own products in competition with the products of others will harm both consumers and small business, although it will benefit some large firms.

 When used correctly and without excessive ideology, economics is a powerful, neutral tool for helping people identify injuries to competition and appropriate fixes.
 Indeed, that is the first and best use of antitrust economics.
 Both extremes in this debate have ignored the first rule of rational antitrust policy: figure out who is getting hurt, and how.

 Keywords: Law and economics, antitrust, anticompetitive behavior, market power, Apple Inc. v.
 Pepper, Ohio v.
 American Express Co., consumer welfare

 Suggested Citation: Suggested Citation